-Our students travel to places such as China, England, Uganda and Japan to tell interesting stories and better understand their chosen profession’s place in the world.
+Our students travel to places such as China, England, South Korea, Northern Ireland and Chile to tell interesting stories and better understand their chosen profession’s place in the world.

 The Media School’s field experience courses are semester-long classes that include a short-term travel component, ranging in length from one to four weeks.
 These trips provide students with opportunities for hands-on application of classroom lessons.

 In 2017-18, Media School courses will travel to:

 - Chile.
 Media in Latin America explores media issues in Latin America and the Caribbean.
 (Spring 2018)